 Include Stipulations in Your Contract

 If you’re wanting to sell your home but there are conditions you’d like to have met to make the sale work for you, you can include stipulations in the contract that a buyer must agree to before signing.
-While this can ensure the deal works for you, you may also scare away potential buyers so it’s crucial to decide what stipulations are absolutely necessary to make the process as easy as possible for potential buyers.
+While this can ensure the deal works for you, you may also scare away potential buyers so it’s crucial to decide what stipulations are absolutely necessary to make the process as easy as possible.

 If an interested buyer wants to move in sooner than your ideal move-out date, you may want to turn the offer down.
-After all, you may have to wait until a specific date to move into your new home, or maybe you need to finish at your current job or would like your children to finish school before moving.
+After all, you may have to wait until a specific date to move into one of the new homes you have been looking at in Lockhart, Tx, or maybe you need to finish at your current job or would like your children to finish school before moving.

 In many cases, you’ll be expected to pay part of the closing costs for your house.
 However, some buyers are willing to cover all of the costs, so you may not want to agree to the highest offer if there’s another close offer where the buyer is willing to cover all costs.